Golden ratio photography composition

 To see examples of his work with the golden ratio applied, Google “Henri Cartier-Bresson golden ratio”.

-If you have any questions about the golden ratio in photography composition, let us know in the comments.
+If you have any questions about golden ratio photography composition, let us know in the comments.

-Also, we love good news, so if our photography tips have helped you to understand how to use the golden ratio, share that too.
+Also, I love good news, so if my photography tips have helped you to understand how to use the golden ratio, share that too.